 Fraud in China: Where is Your Company Losing Money?

-Foreign businesses in China are less likely to disregard fraud than in the past.
+Foreign businesses are less likely to disregard fraud in China than in the past.
 The speed of economic growth in the country detracted attention from cost savings; a more competitive market now means businesses need to build stronger anti-fraud programs to protect margins and improve efficiency.

 But preventing and detecting fraud is not getting any easier.
 The pace of regulatory reform and the grey legal areas these reforms can create make a space where businesses can begin operating halfway between right and wrong.